steltenpower/swipaLOD/README.md

 ### A linked mindmapping tool (multi-touch + speech recognition + Linked(Open)Data + keeping-your-flow-UI = quick semantic graph design)

-#### SETTINGS:
+#### PROJECT SETUP:

 everything to be identified with URL(s):
 1. user, followed by a LOGIN-BUTTON
-2. THIS 'thoughtspace' to work/cooperate in
+2. THIS (shared) canvas or 'thoughtspace' to work/cooperate in
-3. additional LINKspaces (aka triplestores) available in this thoughtspace.
+3. additional LINKspaces (aka triplestores) available from which concepts and relations can be referred to from within this thoughtspace.
 One could make entry convenient by a table like:

    |checkbox|name                      |URL              |
    |--------|--------------------------|-----------------|